-BUIT 681 E-Marketing (3)
+BUIT 681 E-Marketing

 Principles of digital imaging and design for the production of marketing materials.
 The focus of this course includes concepts such as digital image preparation, corporate identity, consumer behavior, website analysis and internet behavior, digital marketing, and the digital economy.
-Various marketing, and communication strategies for internet marketing will also be investigated and evaluated.
-Students will develop an e-marketing plan, a video production, a personal website, and various marketing materials.
-Class size will be limited.
-Requires payment of a computer laboratory fee.
+Various marketing, and communication strategies for internet marketing are also investigated and evaluated.
+Students develop an e-marketing plan, a video production, a personal website, and various marketing materials.
+Class size is limited.

-BUIT 682 E-Business (3)
+BUIT 682 E-Business

-An introduction to electronic business with a focus on business planning, estrategy and implementation, and project assessment for online business.
+An introduction to electronic business with a focus on business planning, e-strategy and implementation, and project assessment for online business.
 Topics covered include fundamentals of e-commerce, principles of Web design, and online business strategy and management.
-Students will explore and evaluate web technology tools for online business, and discuss various trends and issues in electronic business.
+Students explore and evaluate web technology tools for online business, and discuss various trends and issues in electronic business.
 Emphasis is placed on critical thinking and evaluation skills as well as managerial and entrepreneurial skills.
-Students will form business/consulting teams to plan, develop, launch, and maintain an online business, or assist a small business in establishing a web presence.
-Class size will be limited.
-Requires payment of a computer laboratory fee.
+Students form business/consulting teams to plan, develop, launch, and maintain an online business, or assist a small business in establishing a web presence.
+Class size is limited.